The 10 best easter eggs in Call of Duty: Modern Warfare 2

 Activision’s obscure console

 While doing the Piccadilly mission, you will come across a store that used to sell electronics.
-One of the cool things about this store is you can see an Activision console with controllers sitting beside it.
-Obviously, the game didn’t use the copyrighted name and instead called it “Actibase,” but the console is identical, though the controllers look a bit different.
+One of the cool things about this store is you can see an Activision console, with controllers sitting beside it.
+Obviously, the game didn’t use the copyrighted name and the controllers look a bit different but the console looks almost identical.

 Breaking Bad RV